 - Darwin: do not hesitate to cross the eastern bank and visit the Darwin space.
 It is a disused railway depot transformed into a modern cultural hub with a fantastic restaurant, a coffee shop serving locally roasted coffee, an organic supermarket, frequent flea markets, street art exhibitions, and even a skatepark!

 The nightlife in Bordeaux has always been bustling and vibrant.
-It can please anybody as it is brimming with restaurants, bars, and nightclubs.
-The historical headquarters for partying, the Quais de Paludate, always attracts young party goers.
+It is brimming with restaurants, bars, and nightclubs.
+The historical headquarters and the Quais de Paludate, always attracts young party goers.
 The party usually lasts well after 2 am in the Bacalan and Bassins à Flots neighbourhoods.
 While night owls of all ages and tastes are welcome at the clubs downtown, the trendiest clubs can be found in the Golden Triangle area.